dlbreitenbuecher/microblog/README.md

 ## A blogging app built with React and Redux

-Note: This repository is only for the front end.
-There is an express/postgres backend for this app (microblog-backend)
+Note: There is a separate repository for the backend of this app - [microblog-backend](https://github.com/dlbreitenbuecher/microblog-backend)

 ### To run: